GoogleCloudPlatform/healthcare-deid/eval/README.md

 pip install --upgrade apache_beam[gcp] google-api-python-client google-cloud-bigquery google-auth-httplib2 google-cloud-storage six==1.10.0
 ```

+## Annotating Goldens

+Use the [bq_to_xml tool](../mae/README.md#downloading-notes-from-bigquery) to download your data from BigQuery and write it to
+MAE-compatible XML files.
+You can then annotate the notes using the [MAE
+Annotation Tool](https://github.com/keighrim/mae-annotation/releases), and upload
+the results to BigQuery using [upload_files_to_bq](../mae/README.md#uploading-xml-files-to-bigquery).

 ## Running the pipeline

+### BigQuery Input
+If --mae_input_query and --mae_golden_table are specified, the input xml comes
+from the specified BigQuery query, which is left-joined on record_id with data
+from mae_golden_table.
+The input query and golden table must both have
+`record_id` and `xml` fields.

 ### GCS Input
 If --mae_input_pattern and --mae_golden_dir are specified, the pipeline takes as